jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 \\
 $$

 by performing a number of approximations/simplifications.
-In the following we will go through all steps in this simplification process.
-But first we have a look at the Schrödinger equation (SE) itself in a bit more detail.
+In the following we will go through all steps in this simplification process, but first we will have a look at the Schrödinger equation (SE) itself in a bit more detail.

 ## The Born-Oppenheimer approximation
 The Born-Oppenheimer approximation allows for the separation of the motion of atomic nuclei and electrons in a molecule.
-The Born-Oppenheimer approximation is based on the observation that the mass of atomic nuclei is so much greater than that of the electrons, that the nuclei therefore much so slow compared than the electrons that it can be considered as being fixed in comparison.
+The Born-Oppenheimer approximation is based on the observation that the mass of atomic nuclei is so much greater than that of the electrons, that the nuclei are so much slower compared the electrons that they can be considered as being fixed in relation to the electrons.
 This allows for the separation of the electronic and nuclear motion, and the electronic energy can be calculated while treating the nuclear positions as fixed.
 This approximation is justified by the adiabatic theorem, which states that if a system evolves slowly enough, its wave function will remain in the instantaneous eigenstate of the Hamiltonian.
 In the case of the Born-Oppenheimer approximation, the electronic motion is assumed to be fast enough that the wave function remains in the electronic ground state while the nuclear positions change slowly.
 Therefore, the electronic energy can be calculated independently of the nuclear positions, and the nuclear motion can be treated separately.

 ## The Schrödinger equation and the Hamiltonian

 There are two central objects in the Schrödinger equation. i) The Hamlitonian $\widehat{H}$, and, ii) the wavefunction $\Psi$.
 The Hamiltonian describes all the interactions in the system.
 In our case, dealing with materials and molecules, these are:

 1. The kinetic energy of all the electrons, $\widehat{T}_e$
-2. The electro-static (atractive) interaction between all nuclii and electrons, $\widehat{V}_{Ne}$
+2. The electro-static (attractive) interaction between all nuclii and electrons, $\widehat{V}_{Ne}$
 3. The electro-static (repulsive) interaction between all electrons, $\widehat{V}_{ee}$ (The real trouble-maker!)

 Thus: